 Generic Name: fluticasone and salmeterol (floo TIK a sone, sal ME te rol)

-Brand Name: Advair Diskus, Advair HFA, AirDuo RespiClick
+Brand Name: Advair Diskus, Advair HFA, AirDuo RespiClick, Wixela Inhub

 What is fluticasone and salmeterol inhalation?

-Fluticasone and salmeterol inhalation is a combination medicine used to prevent asthma attacks.
+Fluticasone and salmeterol inhalation is a steroid and bronchodilator combination medicine that is used to prevent asthma attacks.
 It is also used to prevent flare-ups or worsening of chronic obstructive pulmonary disease (COPD) associated with chronic bronchitis and/or emphysema.

 In people with COPD, fluticasone and salmeterol is for long-term treatment.
 In people with asthma, fluticasone and salmeterol is for short-term treatment until symptoms are well controlled with with other medicines.